 - Organiser: Centre for medical humanities (Department of history of science and ideas), Uppsala Diabetes Centre and U-Share

 An interdisciplinary symposium

-Oliver Falk (Charité), historian who has studied the role that the dog plays in the history of diabetes treatment, as site for insulin and symbol for the moral responsibility of the diabetes patient for his own diet and medication.
+Oliver Falk, historian at Charité Universitätsmedizin Berlin, studies the role of the dog in the medical history of diabetes treatment and as symbol for the diabetes patient’s moral responsibility for his or her health.

 Jeanette Hanson, lecturer at SLU and clinic veterinarian at the University Animal Hospital Uppsala, will share her expertise on the treatment of dogs with diabetes and talk about interactions between human and dog.